Casey Atwood: Busch Series

-Atwood debuted in the NASCAR Busch Series in 1998 at North Carolina Speedway with a modest 21st-place finish, but stunned the racing world upon his next attempt.
-At his home track Nashville Speedway in March, the seventeen-year-old Atwood qualified on the pole position, making him the youngest pole winner in NASCAR history, a record that still stands in the Busch/Nationwide/Xfinity series, but in NASCAR in total, it had been surpassed in 2014 by a 16-year-old Cole Custer in the Truck Series.
-A brilliant performance would follow, as Atwood led 104 laps and ultimately brought his No. 28 Red Line Oil Chevrolet home in 2nd-place to Mike McLaughlin.
-Atwood made sporadic starts over the course of the year, none equal to his second race, but after moving from Larry Lockamy's part-time team to Hensley Racing in September, the driver had strong showings at Atlanta (where he started 36th but made his way to the front) and Homestead (where he claimed his second pole).
+Atwood debuted in the NASCAR Busch Series (now O'Reilly Auto Parts Series) in 1998 at North Carolina Speedway with a modest 21st-place finish, but stunned the racing world upon his next attempt.
+At his home track Nashville Speedway in March, the seventeen-year-old Atwood qualified on the pole position, making him the youngest pole winner in NASCAR history, a record that still stands in the series, but in NASCAR in total, it had been surpassed in 2014 by a 16-year-old Cole Custer in the Truck Series.
+A brilliant performance would follow, as Atwood led 104 laps and ultimately brought his No. 28 Red Line Oil Chevrolet home in second-place to Mike McLaughlin.
+Atwood made sporadic starts over the course of the year, none equal to his second race, but after moving from Larry Lockamy's part-time team to Hensley Racing in September, he had strong showings at Atlanta (where he started 36th but made his way to the front) and Homestead (where he claimed his second pole).
 By the end of 1998, he had won two poles and five top-twenties in thirteen races.

-In 1999, he joined the Brewco Motorsports No. 27 Castrol GTX Chevrolet team for his first full season in the NASCAR Busch Series.
+In 1999, Atwood joined the Brewco Motorsports No. 27 Castrol GTX Chevrolet team for his first full season in the NASCAR Busch Series.
 Atwood flipped during the first race of the season at Daytona International Speedway, after he was tapped by Andy Hillenburg coming to the white flag.
 Atwood became the youngest winner in Busch Series History when he won at the Milwaukee Mile at the age of eighteen on July 4, 1999, which would stand until Joey Logano bested Atwood's mark by winning the Meijer 300 at Kentucky Speedway on June 14, 2008 at the age of eighteen years and 21 days.
 Atwood won another race at Dover in September and scored two pole starts.
 He finished 1999 with two wins, five top-fives, and nine top-tens.
 He finished thirteenth in points.
-2000 proved to be another good year for Atwood, as he managed to have two poles and eight top-tens, finishing 8th in points.
+2000 proved to be another good year for Atwood, as he managed to have two poles and eight top-tens, finishing eighth in points.